 In addition to policy guidance, NAESB Standard No. 1.3.80 could be considered for revisions to add flexibility in addressing movement of natural gas to other delivery points.
 To consider changes to standards such as 1.3.80 could require policy guidance.

-Policy guidance may be needed to allow for structured communications and information available for decision making in times of stress which could lead to implementing curtailment plans :would status of dispatchable generation and available pipeline capacity, pipeline outages (only three possibilities: supply failure, equipment failure, or loss of electric compression due to generation outages), Generation outages impacting pipelines and LDCs.
+Policy guidance may be needed to allow for structured communications and information available for decision making in times of stress that could lead to implementing curtailment plans.
+This structured communication and information could take the form of: (1) the status of dispatchable generation and available pipeline capacity, (2) pipeline outages (only three possibilities: supply failure, equipment failure, or loss of electric compression due to generation outages) and (3) generation outages impacting pipelines and LDCs.

 4. The increasing interdependency of the natural gas and electric markets will require more timely information to enhance market operability.
 Mechanisms (standards, rules, tools and products) should be in place to provide the confidentiality required to insure competitive markets and to prevent unintended anti competitive behavior.
 Adequate security measures will be needed to ensure the protection and integrity of the information made available, including restricting receipt of some information.